TrainWeb.org Facebook Page

 Northern Pacific caboose 1639 built in 1906.

-My first view of the power for our trip, Black Hills Central Railroad 2-6-6-2T 110, built by Baldwin in 1928 for the Weyerhaeuser Timber Company to work on its Vail, Washington, line.
-After over twenty-five years working at at Vail, 110 was sold to the Rayonier Lumber Company in 1954 where it operated on the Grays Harbor line until 1966.
+The steam engine that would pull our train, Black Hills Central Railroad 2-6-6-2T 110, built by Baldwin in 1928 for the Weyerhaeuser Timber Company to work on its Vail, Washington, line.
+After over twenty-five years working at Vail, 110 was sold to the Rayonier Lumber Company in 1954 where it operated on the Grays Harbor line until 1966.
 During that time, it was fitted with a tender from Rayonier 2-8-2 101.
 Rayonier retired 110 in 1968 and it was sold to the Promontory Chapter of the National Railway Historical Society.
 In 1971, the locomotive was transferred to the Wasatch Railroad Museum and placed on display at Heber City, Utah.
 Then, in 1993, it was sold to the Nevada State Railway Museum and was placed in storage at Boulder City, Nevada.
 Six years later, in 1999, it was sold to the Black Hills Central and trucked from Nevada to South Dakota on four semi-trailers.
 Work then began to restore the mallet to operating condition and it returned to steam in January 2001.

 Black Hills Central Railroad 2-6-2T 108 built by Baldwin in 1926 as Potlach Lumber Company 24 at Bovill, Idaho.
 Two years later, it was moved to Elk River, Idaho then in a 1931 corporate sale became Potlach Forests, Incorporated 24.
 In 1934, it was sold as Weyerhauser Timber Company 108 in Longview, Washington and the company name changed to Weyerhauser Company in 1959.
 It was donated to the Puget Sound Railway Historical Society in 1964 and was purchased by Black Hills Central from the Northwest Railway Museum in Snoqualmie, Washington in 2016.
 It is the sister to BHCR 110 and is under restoration and expected to be in service in 2018.